 Other Evidence That NSAIDs Could Trigger A-Fib:

 This isn’t the first time NSAIDs have been linked to A-fib, nor is it the last.
 A study of patients in the UK published in 2010 also reported an association (roughly 44% increased risk) in patients taking such pain relievers (Arch.
 Intern.
 Med.
 2010; 170:1450-1455).
 A meta-analysis of five studies found a 12% increased risk for atrial fibrillation among people taking NSAID pain relievers (American Journal of Cardiology, Nov.
 15, 2014).
+More recently, a case-control study in Taiwan found that people who took NSAIDs had a significantly increased risk of developing A-fib (Chuang et al, British Journal of Clinical Pharmacology, online March 20, 2018).

 Could NSAIDs Be Adding to the Epidemic of Atrial Fibrillation?